Hair Wash Instructions

 I’m not even sure I like it yet.

-Don’t even think about getting the trial size (2 oz.) bottle of Hair Wash if you’ve never tried the Pure Earth Hair Wash before.
-The trial size bottle will not be enough hair wash to get you through the complete “Detox Protocol.”
-The trial size bottles are only designed for people who have already completed their “detox” and either want to experiment with different Hair Wash flavors or want to use them when they travel.
-If your hair is short (above chin length), get 1 or 2 of the 8 oz. bottles of the Hair Wash.
+We usually don't recommend the 8 ounce bottle of Hair Wash if you’ve never tried the Pure Earth Hair Wash before as the 8 ounce bottle is usually not enough hair wash to get you through the complete “Detox Protocol,” especially if you have shoulder-length or longer hair, or thick or curly or kinky hair.
+The 8 ounce size bottles are offered for people who have already completed their “detox” and either want to experiment with different Hair Wash formulas.
+If your hair is short (above chin length), get 2 of the 8 oz. bottles of the Hair Wash in different formulas to experiment.
 If your hair is longer than chin length, get 1 or 2 of the 16 oz. bottles so you have enough hair wash to get through the “Detox Protocol” and beyond without running out.

 Refer to the outline below for the seven day Detox Protocol.
 To start, wet your hair, massage 1-2 tablespoons of “mud” into the hair and scalp for two to four minutes then rinse well.
 If your hair is longer than chin length, you may need to use more to coat the hair.
 Try rubbing the mud and hair between the palms of the hands for even coating.